 Online or In-Person

-The course will be delivered over 8 monthly online sessions of 2-hours each, OR, you can complete it in a 3-day Intensive Residential Retreat.
-You will also have the opportunity for an hour of 1-on-1 consultation with the facilitator every month for the rest of 2025, access to all training slides and live recordings for future reflection and support and feedback with the assessment pieces.
+The course will be delivered over 8 monthly online sessions of 2-hours each, OR, you can complete it in a 2-day Intensive with your colleagues upon request.
+You will also have the opportunity for an hour of 1-on-1 consultation with the facilitator every month, access to all training slides and live recordings for future reflection and support and feedback with the assessment pieces.

 💡 Want to develop skills to progress racial equity?